WordPress Page Builders Compared: Elementor vs Beaver Builder

 While Beaver Builder has a wider range of template designs, Elementor offers greater customisation and animation options.
 Overall, Beaver Builder just doesn’t provide its users with as much room to create as they get with Elementor.

 It is no secret that Elementor and Beaver Builder are both page builders at the top of their game.
 This is why the website design creatives at KIJO use Elementor to build sites for their clients.
-If you are looking for support to design your website, contact the experts at KIJO today!
+If you are looking for support to design your website, simply contact us today!